 Our cash flows in our Oil and Gas segment can be subject to fluctuations in commodity prices.
 Significant changes in crude oil or natural gas commodity prices can have a significant impact on liquidity needs.
 Since commodity prices are uncontrollable, we have implemented a hedging program to mitigate the effects of significant changes in crude oil and natural gas commodity pricing on existing production.
 New production is subject to market prices until the production can be quantified and hedged.
-We target to hedge approximately 70 percent to 100 percent of our existing natural gas and crude oil production using options, futures and basis swaps for the next two years.
-See Market Risk Disclosures for hedge details.
+We use a price-based approach where, based on market pricing, anywhere from 0 percent to 90 percent of our existing natural gas and crude oil production is hedged using options, futures and basis swaps for a maximum term of three years forward.
+See "Market Risk Disclosures" for hedge details.